yuchunc/rf_blog_legacy_octopress/source/_posts/2015-05-14-some-thoughts-after-few-months-of-freelancing.markdown

 So, I finally got in to freelancing and roll with it for a few months, the result?

-*There's Plenty of Cases, But Not Enough Dough*
+*There's Plenty of Jobs, But Not Enough Dough*

 And I learned plenty the hard way.